aghaynes/quarto/README.md

-This is a [quarto](https://quarto.org) html reporting template for CTU Bern.
+This is a [quarto](https://quarto.org) html reporting template for DCR.

 THIS IS IN DEVELOPMENT:.